 - The boot information structure contains information about the boot process, such as which

-- Load PMP region #1: Read, Execute, Locked, covering the executable region of the Silicon Owner code as described in the Silicon Owner code manifest.
+- Configure a PMP entry with read and execute (RX) permissions covering the executable region of the Silicon Owner code as described in the Silicon Owner code manifest.

 - Transfer execution to the entry point of the Silicon Owner code.